-Violent video games reduce brain response to violence and increase aggressive behaviorMay 25th, 2011 in Psychology & Psychiatry /
+Violent video games reduce brain response to violence and increase aggressive behaviorMay 25, 2011 in Medicine & Health / Psychology & Psychiatry

 Scientists have known for years that playing violent video games causes players to become more aggressive.
 The findings of a new University of Missouri (MU) study provide one explanation for why this occurs: the brains of violent video game players become less responsive to violence, and this diminished brain response predicts an increase in aggression.